MicrosoftDocs/SupportArticles-docs/support/visualstudio/faq-standard-cpp-library.md

 |TYPEINFO|UTILITY|VALARRAY|VECTOR|
 |||||

-## Question 3: How do I retain the old iostream functionality from Visual C++ .NET 2003 or from earlier versions of Visual C++ if I port my project from an earlier version
+## Question 3: How to retain old iostream functionality from Visual C++ .NET 2003 or from earlier versions of Visual C++ if I port my project from an earlier version

-If you want to retain the old `iostream` library (*iostream.h*), include one or more of the old iostream header files in your code.
+If you want to retain the old `iostream` library (*iostream.h*), include one or more of the old `iostream` header files in your code.
 Don't use the new Standard C++ headers.
-You can't mix calls to the old iostream library and the new Standard C++ library.
+You can't mix calls to the old `iostream` library and the new Standard C++ library.

-## Question 4: How do I make the Standard C++ Libraries the default libraries for my application
+## Question 4: How to make Standard C++ Libraries the default libraries for my application

 If you want to make the Standard C++ Libraries the default, include one or more of the new Standard C++ headers.
-Remember, you cannot mix calls to the old iostream and the new Standard C++ library.
-Existing libraries (static or dynamic link) that use old iostream functions will have to be modified to use Standard C++ library iostream functions.
+You can't mix calls to the old `iostream` and the new Standard C++ library.
+Existing libraries (static or dynamic link) that use old `iostream` functions will have to be modified to use Standard C++ library `iostream` functions.

 ## Question 5: Will using Standard C++ Libraries in an MFC application cause any conflicts with the C-Runtime Libraries